AdvancedCSS2024/idg1293-2024-oblig1-group15/documents/report.md

 Finn uses typefaces exclusively owned by them, so we had to find a free typeface that looked similar.
 Wix Madefor Display from Google Font was chosen.

 Can't find any way to download the icons used by Finn.

+The closest color from Fabric was chosen for the few instances were the finn website used a color not listed in Fabric.